PiterWeb/PiterWeb/README.md

 - 🌱 Learning React, Golang and SvelteKit
 - 👷‍♂️ Working on my own to build a Social Network with React, Express, MongoDB and TailwindCSS
 - 👬 Looking to collaborate on Web projects
-- 💬 Ask me if u are stucked with Svelte, Express or using any of my projects
+- 💬 Ask me about Svelte, Express or EJS
 - 📫 How to reach me: piterzdev@gmail.com

 ### Technologies Stack :